SEMI-TRUCK ACCIDENT LAWYERS MN

 HIT BY SEMI TRUCK – MN ATTORNEY

 This is a car semi-truck crash case a lawyer from our office handled a few years ago.
-A semi truck hit our client’s car and pushed it into a guard rail, seriously injuring out client.
+A semi truck hit our client’s vehicle and pushed it into a guard rail, seriously injuring out client.
+The driver of the semi that hit our client’s car said that our client cut in front of him and slowed down.
 Fortunately, one of our top semi truck accident lawyers was able to direct an investigation of the crash which ultimately persuaded the insurance company for the truck that their driver was at fault.

 Our client was on his way to work, driving his Ford Taurus.
 He was traveling southbound on Highway 52, in the right lane with his cruise control set at 60 miles per hour.
 At the same time, the semi truck driver was driving southbound on Highway 52 in the left lane.
 The collision occurred about a mile before our client’s exit.
 He had just started slowing down by tapping on the brakes to turn off the cruise control.
 At about the same time, the semi-truck moved into the right lane (the police report says the truck “drifted into the right lane as he was overtaking” our client) and rear-ended our client’s vehicle.

-The driver of the semi that hit our client’s car said that our client cut in front of him and slowed down.
-It is important to meet with an experienced semi truck accident lawyer in a case like this because the investigation can be crucial to proving the case.
+It is not surprising that the truck driver and the insurance company initially denied they were at fault.
+That’s why it is important to meet with an experienced semi truck accident lawyer early in a case like this because the investigation can be crucial to proving the case.
 Our top semi tractor trailer lawyers will interview witnesses and hire appropriate investigators and reconsructionists to make sure your cased is fully proved.

 Minn.Stat. § 169.18 Subd.
 7. Laned highway.
 When any roadway has been divided into two or more clearly marked lanes for traffic, the following rules, in addition to all others consistent herewith, shall apply: (a) A vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.